guidesmiths/outstanding/README.md

     else console.log('The result of some asychronous task was', result) })
 ```
-By default the task is registered with the functions name, so it is possible to see which functions didn't complete within the timeout.
-If you want to use anonymous functions or to override the default name, you can set it as follows:
+The task is registered using its function's name, so you can see which functions didn't complete within the timeout by inspecting the ```outstandingTasks`.
+You can override the name (useful for anonymous functions) as follows:

 ```js
 tasklist.wrap('some task', someAsynchronousTask, (err, result) => {